rogerbarton/vr-modeling/docs/developer-guide/adding-functionality.md

 1. *(in Execute)* The developer modifes the V matrix and sets it as dirty: :cpp:expr:`state->DirtyState |= DirtyFlag.VDirty`
 1. *(in PostExecute)* :cpp:func:`ApplyDirty` is called to apply the changes from the :cpp:struct:`MeshState` to the Unity row major copy pointed to in :cpp:struct:`UMeshDataNative`.
 Here we also filter out only things that have changed.
 This is called by `UMeshData.cs`.
-1. Once this transposing is done, we pass the data to Unity in `UMeshData::ApplyDirtyToMesh` in C#
+1. Once this transposing is done, we pass the data to Unity in :cs:func:`UMeshData.ApplyDirtyToMesh` in C#

 ## Custom Shader